shenwei356/util/bytesize/README.md

 ========

 Package for providing a way to show readable values of byte sizes by reediting the code from http://golang.org/doc/effective_go.html.
-It could also parseng byte size text to ByteSize object.
+It could also parsing byte size text to ByteSize object.

 Install